IBM-Blockchain-Archive/ibm-blockchain-js/README.md

 ### ibc.register(peerIndex, enrollID, enrollsecret, [callback])
-Only applicable oo a network with security enabled. register() will register against peer[peerIndex] with the provided credentials.
+Only applicable oo a network with security enabled.
+`register()` will register against peer[peerIndex] with the provided credentials.
-If successful the peer will now use this enrollID to perform any http requests.
+If successful, the peer will now use this `enrollID` to perform any http requests.

 Ex: